 Do I have a license for the images used in the design?

-Design Pickle has the license for the images used in your design and we can use it for you, our clients!
+Design Pickle has the license for the images used in your design and we can use it for you, our customers!
 What does this mean?
 It means that you’re in the clear to resell the designs we’re creating, but there is a limit.

 We have an unlimited images deal with Adobe Stock however, we're licensed so that the road would end with your customers purchasing from you and using it directly.

 We’re not licensing your customers to edit or use it as a template and resell it on their own.
 We can't guarantee they'd be covered by Adobe's agreement.

 If I want to use the image for another purpose do I need to make a new request?

 Yes, we are not allowed to share the stand-alone file of that image or asset however if its a design that you want to repurpose then there’s no need to make a new request.